Opened 4 years ago

 Attachments (2)

-- Summary changed from "PANIC did not find any boot partitions message" with SIS IDE controller to "PANIC did not find any boot partitions" message with SIS IDE controller
+Summary: "PANIC did not find any boot partitions message" with SIS IDE controller"PANIC did not find any boot partitions" message with SIS IDE controller

 I have the same issue on a Dell Optiplex 960 and my MSI Wind U100.
 Strangely, I've been able to get the alpha to boot into the live mode prior and the same CD now won't.